U.S. sues to block AMR-US Airways merger; stocks fall

 "We think the right solution here is a full-stop injunction," Bill Baer, head of the Justice Department Antitrust Division, told reporters on a conference call.

-The lawsuit, filed in U.S. District Court for the District of Columbia and joined by six states including Arizona and Texas, drew support from consumer advocates, but surprised the industry and raised questions about its budding recovery.
+The lawsuit, filed in U.S. District Court for the District of Columbia and joined by several states including Arizona and Texas, drew support from consumer advocates, but surprised the industry.

-The Thomson Reuters airlines index had climbed more than 35 percent this year as investors grew more confident that airlines would be solidly profitable.
+The Thomson Reuters airlines index had climbed more than 35 percent this year.

 On Tuesday, US Airways closed 13 percent lower at $16.36 on the New York Stock Exchange.
-American shares fell 45 percent to $3.17 in over-the-counter trading.
+American shares fell 45 percent to $3.17 in Pink Sheets trading.

 AMR and US Airways said they would launch a "vigorous and strong defense" against the effort to block their merger, which they said would enhance competition.